brettz9/eslint-plugin-privileges/README.md

       4. Could have option to allow polyfills (whereby would only set the variable if the same variable were confirmed as `undefined` in the parent `if`), and/or allow user or built-in polyfills.
+          1. Could limit to whitelisted polyfills (and for a whitelisted file only) so a polyfill one was deliberately using would nevertheless not be permitted to set other globals.
+              (Could use `overrides`, but might be easier as this really calls out for having an option to restrict to a certain single file only.)
     - [no-restricted-imports](https://eslint.org/docs/rules/no-restricted-imports) (or equivalents in `eslint-plugin-import`?)
     - [no-restricted-modules](https://eslint.org/docs/rules/no-restricted-modules) (or equivalents in `eslint-plugin-import`?)
     - https://github.com/mozilla/eslint-plugin-no-unsanitized